Baldwin apple: origin, cultivation & uses

 ‘Baldwin’ taste and properties

-The ‘Baldwin’ variety produces medium to large fruits with dimensions of 6.0 to 7.5 cm by 5.0 to 6.5 cm.
+The ‘Baldwin’ variety produces medium to large fruits, averaging 6 to 8cm in diameter.
 They can be round, partly conical or slightly flat.
 The skin is fine and smooth.
-Their basic colour is pale yellow, but on the side facing the sun a red overcolour develops.
-The surface is dotted with visible, white-yellow lenticels.
+Their base colour is pale yellow but, on the side facing the sun, a red overcolour develops.
+The surface is dotted with visible white-yellow lenticels.
 The calyx cavity has fine folds and is closed.
 The stalk is long, and the stalk cavity is slightly russet.

 Special features in cultivation and care

-The ‘Alte Hannoveraner’ has a medium to strong growth and consistently produces a regular yield, but it is prone to alternance.
-This variety is preferable for extensive cultivation, for example in orchards.
-The reason for this is its strong growth, its preference for sites open to the wind and its tendency to alternate.
+‘Baldwin’ has a medium to strong growth and consistently produces a regular yield, but it is prone to alternate or biennial bearing.
+This variety is suitable for large-scale cultivation, for example in orchards.
+The reason for this is its strong growth, its preference for sites open to the wind and its tendency to alternate bearing.

 ‘Baldwin’ apple tree pruning should be carried out cautiously, as the tree may react with strong shoot formation.
-Additionally, summer pruning is more advisable, because winter pruning encourages alternation.
+Additionally, summer pruning is more advisable because winter pruning encourages biennial bearing.

-Tip: In terms of orchards, alternation means a fluctuation in yield from year to year.
-Pome fruits especially, like apples and pears, are prone to alternation.
-The reasons can be multifold, lying in genetics, wrong choice of location or care.
-Radical pruning and late frosts can trigger alternation.
+Tip: biennial or alternate bearing refers to fluctuation in yield from year to year.
+Pome fruits especially, apples and pears, are prone to alternate bearing, where they bear lots of fruit one year and less the next year.
+The reasons can be manifold, lying in genetics, wrong choice of location or care.
+Radical pruning and late frosts can trigger biennial bearing.

-Tip: The apple variety ‘Cox’s Orange’ is excellent as a pollinator because of similar location requirements.
+Tip: the British apple variety ‘Cox’s Orange Pippin’ is an excellent pollinator because of its similar location requirements.

-The ‘Baldwin’ apple is long-lived and does not make extremely high demands on the location.
+The ‘Baldwin’ apple is long-lived and does not have extremely high demands for the location.
 However, it does develop a more intense aroma on a south-facing slope with a viticultural climate and with sufficiently healthy soil.
 These conditions protect it from disease outbreaks.
 ‘Baldwin’ apple trees are susceptible to some diseases and pests.

-Problematic pathogens include codling moth (Cydia pomonella) and the two fungal diseases marssonina (Diplocarpon mali) and powdery mildew (Podosphaera leucotricha).
+Problematic pathogens include codling moths (Cydia pomonella) and the two fungal diseases marssonina (Diplocarpon mali) and powdery mildew (Podosphaera leucotricha).
 Marssonina and powdery mildew strike when there is prolonged high humidity − the risk of infection is high during humid summers and in places that are windless and shaded in the morning.
 Such unfavourable conditions are more often found in small gardens and backyards.
 On the other hand, the risk of infection is lower in fields or meadows that are open to the wind.
-To prevent fungal diseases in unfavourable locations, regularly thinning out the crown opens it to the wind − this helps the tree to dry more quickly.
-Expert tips for pruning apple trees can be found here.
+To prevent fungal diseases in unfavourable locations, regularly thin out the crown to open it up to the wind − this helps the tree to dry more quickly.
+Check out our expert tips on pruning apple trees.

 Cultivation and care at a glance: